wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 ## What is connection Pooling?
-When a user wants to run a query in the database, first, they open a connection.
-Then, they run the query(es).
-When they are done they close the connection.
+To run a query you need to: open a connection, run the query, close the connection.

-This process has to happen every time a user wants to run a query or transaction in the database.
+This is repeated every time a new client wants to run a query in the database.

 Imagine you have a use case where you have a lot of short lived queries hitting your database from different thousands of clients.
 Instead of opening and closing hundreds or thousands of connections per second, you can keep a *pool* of connections open and re-use them across clients.
 By re-assigning the same connections you can efficiently keep a small number of connections to serve a much larger number of clients.